yingqi0607/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

+2. TR4CKER works best on screen resolutions of at least `1600x900`.

 2. Download the latest `tr4cker.jar` from [here](https://github.com/AY2021S1-CS2103T-T10-2/tp/releases/tag/v1.3).

 3. Copy the file to the folder you want to use as the _home folder_ for your TR4CKER.